holgerl/hilvl/README.md

 Hilvl is a programming language that is versatile but with a very small syntax.

 There are only five reserved keywords.
-The rest is user or system defined services and actions.
+The rest is system or user defined services and actions.

 `#` `whitespace` `(` `)` `//`

+The actions of a service can be directly exposed as a webservice.
+This means that (virtual and real) web servers are the fundamental building blocks of a hilvl program.

+The name hilvl reflects how this a higher level of abstraction than objects and functions.

 ## Example of hilvl